VISIT OUR ART STORE ▶

 Step 3: Painting the First Daisy

-I begin by painting the center of the daisy with small yellow dots.
-This sets the base for the flower’s middle.
+The painting begins with small yellow dots placed at the center of the daisy.
+This forms the base for the flower’s middle.

 Paint the center of the first daisy